p-schaefer/IntegratedHydrology/README.md

 tools.

-Another factor to consider at this step is whether to burn stream vectors into the DEM.
-Whitebox’s wbt_fillburn() tool allows for this, but there are several caveats associated with this process.
+Another factor to consider at this step is whether to burn stream vectors into the DEM; tool allows for this, but there are several caveats associated with this process.
 See [here](https://proceedings.esri.com/library/userconf/proc99/proceed/papers/pap802/p802.htm#Trois)

 ``` r